EinfachHans/cordova-plugin-advanced-imagepicker/readme.md

 ## Android

-- Currently, the Android Library is not able to select Images and Videos at the same Time.
+- [FIXED?]
+Currently, the Android Library is not able to select Images and Videos at the same Time.
 See reported Issue [here](https://github.com/ParkSangGwon/TedImagePicker/issues/40).

 # Changelog